 Who am I?

 I’m a real person writing under a pseudonym.
 I’m relatively young when compared to the other writers who populate the Russia-centric blogosphere.
 By day, I study at the keyed virus unit.
 By night (and sometimes by afternoon), I write this blog.
 English is my native language, though Russian is fast becoming my favorite one to use.
 My pastimes include reading, drawing/sequential art, hovering uneasily on the edge of photos, and of course, discussing Russian affairs.
-Specifically, my curiosity lies in

-and Putin, I guessthe influence of personality upon politics.
+Putin the influence of personality upon politics.

 In a nutshell, my interest in Russia stems partly from practical application, partly from curiosity, and partly from genuine desire to understand modern Russia.
 The Russia Bug bit me, but it belonged to a slightly different species: one with a pleasant chirp, but also sharp teeth, and the eyes of Vladimir Putin.